rudifus/FontRenderer/README.md

 # FontRenderer - android truetype font converter into java/kotlin pixel bytes code arrays for LCD/OLED displays

-*FontRenderer* is android to preview and convert available true type fonts with extended latin characters such as diacritics into code usable for showing text on LCD/OLED displays connected to Raspberry Pi or Android Things devices.
+*FontRenderer* is android app to preview and convert available true type fonts with extended latin characters such as diacritics into code usable for showing text on LCD/OLED displays connected to Raspberry Pi or Android Things devices.

 This Android Studio project contains 127 already included true type fonts added into android resource dir `/res/font`.